oipithesecond/negev/README.md

 # Negev

-Negev is a multi-purpose Discord bot designed to enhance server engagement through game activity tracking(via Rich Presene), a collaborative Spotify playlist feature, and a vibe-aware AI chatbot powered by Google's Gemini.
+Negev is a multi-purpose Discord bot designed to enhance server engagement through game activity tracking(via Rich Presence), a collaborative Spotify playlist feature, and a vibe-aware AI chatbot powered by Google's Gemini.

 ## Features
 - Monitors game playtime and sends gentle reminders to users to take breaks.